DWLV-FM

 DWLV (91.9 FM), broadcasting as 91.9 BBS FM, is a radio station owned and operated by Bicol Broadcasting System.
 The station's studio and transmitter are located at the BBS Bldg., Balatas Rd., Brgy.
 Balatas, Naga, Camarines Sur.

+History

 The station was established in 2004 as Mixx FM airing a mass-based format, with news and talk in the morning.
 In 2015, it rebranded as BBS FM and switched to a classic hits format, albeit retaining its news and talk programming.